galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 | HiFi + parental + BioNano | Properly phased with improved contiguity | G |
 | HiFi + parental data + Hi-C + BioNano | Properly phased with even more improved contiguity | H |

-In this table, *HiFi* and *Hi-C* refer to HiFi and Hi-C data derived from the individual whose genome is being assembled. **This tutorial assumes you are assembling the genome of one individual; there are special considerations necessary for pooled data that are not covered in this tutorial.** *HiFi* and *Hi-C* are derived from the individual whose genome is being assembled.
-(Note: you can use Hi-C data from another individual of the same species to scaffold, but you *cannot* use that data to phase the contigs in hifiasm.) *Parental data* is high-coverage Illumina data derived from the parents of the individual being assembled, and is the key component of trio-based genome assembly.
+In this table, *HiFi* and *Hi-C* refer to HiFi and Hi-C data derived from the individual whose genome is being assembled. **This tutorial assumes you are assembling the genome of one individual; there are special considerations necessary for pooled data that are not covered in this tutorial.** (Note: you can use Hi-C data from another individual of the same species to scaffold, but you *cannot* use that data to phase the contigs in hifiasm.) *Parental data* is high-coverage whole genome resequencing data derived from the parents of the individual being assembled, and is the key component of trio-based genome assembly.
 Each combination of input datasets is demonstrated in Fig. 2 by an *analysis trajectory*: a combination of workflows designed for generating the best assembly given a particular combination of inputs.
 These trajectories are listed in the table above and shown in the figure below.

 ![The nine workflows of Galaxy assembly pipeline](../../images/vgp_assembly/VGP_workflow_modules.svg "Eight analysis trajectories are possible depending on the combination of input data.
 A decision on whether or not to invoke Workflow 6 is based on the analysis of QC output of workflows 3, 4, or 5.
 Thicker lines connecting Workflows 7, 8, and 9 represent the fact that these workflows are invoked separately for each phased assembly (once for maternal and once for paternal).")
 <br>